efren-palacios/duellinks/_posts/content/guides/deck-types/2018-01-01-six-samurai-guide-by-frozenkingk0.md

 1. Keep your Six Samurais out for as long as you can.
 The more Six Samurais you have on the field, the more plays become available to you.

+2. You want to have Grandmaster of the Six Samurai in your opening hand 90% of the time.
+Without him, your combos will be lacking substantially.

-2. Powerful Rebirth gives you lots of options, remember that it's ok to let your Six Samurais die to bait out an opponent's play.
+3. Powerful Rebirth gives you lots of options, remember that it's ok to let your Six Samurais die to bait out an opponent's play.

-3. DO NOT flood your field when facing a burn player; you will get Lava Golem’d and it will set you back.
+4. DO NOT flood your field when facing a burn player; you will get Lava Golem’d and it will set you back.

-4. Basically understand the meta, and know what to look out for.
+5. Basically understand the meta, and know what to look out for.
 If you can spot the matchup and common cards they run, you can adjust your playstyle accordingly.

 ---
 ---